 This is big business in Australia.
 The total industry volume for 2017 was over $75bn!.
 Despite this enormous sounding number, the adoption of receivables finance is still much lower than in other countries. $75b only amounts to just 3% of GDP in Australia, compared to almost 15% of GDP in the United Kingdom.

 It’s possible that this low percentage is due to Australian businesses having more secure cash flow.
 However, whilst payment terms here are lower than the regional average (25 days), 84% of Australian businesses report late payments from their B2B customers.
 So why aren’t more businesses accessing this kind of finance option to help maintain healthy cash flow?
 That is a very good question.

-This is where a business sells invoice/s to a third party lender (factoring companies) which will then collect that invoice direct from the customer.
+This is where a business sells invoices to a third-party lender (factoring companies) who will then collect that invoice payment directly from the customer.
 The business receives an advance, usually 70-85% of the total value, and once the debt is paid, the factor (the receivables financing company) remits the final amount, minus the factoring company’s fee.
 Credit control and collections become the responsibility of the factoring company.
 They credit check customers, chase payments and deal with them on behalf of the business.